inspheric/nova-defaultable-fields/README.md

 > :confounded: I don't really like this workaround but can't think of an alternative.
 I would be happy to hear other ideas.

-*Note:* If you set `$refreshIndex = true`, and you return your own [action response](https://nova.laravel.com/docs/2.0/actions/defining-actions.html#action-responses) from the action's `handle()` method, it will be ignored on the index view because it is overridden by the redirect response.
+*Note:* If you set `$refreshIndex = true`, and you return your own [action response](https://nova.laravel.com/docs/2.0/actions/defining-actions.html#action-responses) from the action's `handle()` method, **your response will be ignored on the index view** because it is overridden by the redirect response.
 It will behave as normal on the detail view.

 ### Display using a callback